Skip to content

 Defend with DHCP snooping on managed switches.
 DHCP snooping designates specific ports as trusted (connected to the legitimate DHCP server) and drops DHCPOFFER messages from untrusted ports.

 DNS cache poisoning injects false records into a recursive resolver’s cache.
 The attacker sends forged DNS responses with a spoofed source IP (matching the authoritative server) and a guessed transaction ID.
-If the forged response arrives before the legitimate one, the resolver caches the false record and serves it to all clients.
+If the forged response arrives before the legitimate response, the resolver caches the false record and serves the false record to every client.

 DNSSEC (DNS Security Extensions) adds cryptographic signatures to DNS records.
 The resolver validates the signature against the zone’s public key.
 A forged response without a valid signature is rejected.
 Deploy DNSSEC on internal zones and configure resolvers to validate signatures.

-Additional defenses: use randomized source ports for DNS queries (makes transaction ID guessing harder), restrict recursive resolvers to internal clients only, and monitor for unexpected changes in DNS responses.
+Additional defenses: use randomized source ports for DNS queries (making transaction ID guessing harder), restrict recursive resolvers to internal clients only, and monitor for unexpected changes in DNS responses.

 Social engineering attacks target people, not protocols.
-They bypass technical controls by manipulating human behavior.
+Social engineering bypasses technical controls by manipulating human behavior.

 AttackMethodDefense